gregothebyteknight/pattern/README.md

 # Objective
-Question of validity of using sections data as a representation real spatial tissue.
+Question of validity of using sections data as a representation of real tissue statistical properties.
 This validity is discussed and it is believed that 2D projections of the tissues do not provide with the accurate spatial distribution patterns

 The **aim** of this pipeline is to compare spatial metrics both on true spatial data and on 2D sections, also to elaborate the method how to overcome the bias derived from two-dimensional sampling